Information for new students

 To help you plan your journey, we’ve put together a useful guide, which you can download below, with useful information about what you need to do once you have confirmed your place, what to pack and much more.

 For students starting in September, term starts on Monday 18th September 2017.
-Please arrive on time to start your induction at the International Study Centre.
+Please arrive on time to start your induction at 10am at the International Study Centre.

 Tips and advice from our Study Buddies